ahmeddrawy/Bully_Algorithm/README.md

 # Bully Algorithm
 This is my implementation for [Bully Algorithm](https://en.wikipedia.org/wiki/Bully_algorithm)
 ### Description
-Using peer to peer architecture and java socket programming, Simulating bully algorithm using interprocess communication without using threads or interprocess communication libraries
+Using peer to peer architecture and java socket programming

-Multiple instances of your application should run (different processes) and communicate with each other providing simple GUI Swing to trace and kill the instance of the app
+producing one excutable file to be used with multi instances.

 ### Built using Peer to Peer Architecture
 #### If new process enters the system